ReDas: A Lightweight Architecture for Supporting Fine-Grained Reshaping and Multiple Dataflows on Systolic Array

 \subsection{Multiple Dataflows with Multi-mode Buffer}

-ReDas supports multiple dataflows efficiently by taking advantage of the symmetrical patterns of the three dataflows.
-As mentioned in Section \ref{sec:background}, for each dataflow, the PE receives two non-stationary data and executes the MAC operations with the stationary data in the PE.
+ReDas efficiently supports multiple dataflows by leveraging the symmetrical patterns inherent in these dataflows.
+As discussed in Section \ref{sec:background}, for each dataflow, the PEs receive two non-stationary data and perform the Multiplier-and-Accumulation (MAC) operation with the stationary data scratched in the PE register.
 The PE can also flexibly adapt to three calculation patterns by adding an exchanging logic.
-Moreover, the on-chip buffers of ReDas are also classified into the stationary data buffer and the non-stationary buffer (named multi-mode buffer).

-For stationary data buffer, in WS/IS dataflow, the PE array preloads the stationary data (weight/input data) from the stationary data buffer.
-The data is transferred from up to down of the PE array and then the GEMM calculation begins.
-While in OS dataflow, at the end of computation, the result data in each PE is transferred to the stationary data buffer from down to up of the PE array.
-For non-stationary data buffer, it includes four multi-mode buffers surrounding the PE array.
-Each of them can dynamically partition into multiple banks.
+Unlike the conventional systolic array architecture, ReDas employs four on-chip buffers called multi-mode buffers, which are positioned around the PE array.
+Each buffer consists of multiple independent banks.
+Such design easily supports dynamic fine-grained memory resource reallocation.
+In addition, to support WS and IS dataflow, the additional accumulators are integrated within each buffer (OS dataflow does not need accumulators).

-The additional accumulators are employed to support WS and IS dataflow (OS dataflow does not need accumulators).
-ReDas also employs an independent controller for each memory bank to easily support dynamic memory resource re-allocation for the multi-mode buffers.
-Each bank plays a special role of weight issuer, input issuer, output receiver or idleness.
+The type of operand stored in the multi-mode buffer is variable.
+In detail, both the stationary data and non-stationary data can be stored in the same buffer.
+During runtime, each bank within the buffer plays a special role of weight issuer, input issuer, output receiver or idleness depending on the specific dataflows and logical shape.
 Figure \ref{fig:casesOfMultiMode} illustrates the working modes of the buffers with different dataflows and logical sizes.
 The buffers are marked with four different colors representing the four working modes mentioned above.
-The solid arrow represents the movement of data.
+The solid arrows in the figure depict the movement of data.
+To optimize energy efficiency, when the buffer bank is set to an idle state, the SRAMs within the bank are switched to sleep mode for leakage power reduction.

+In the WS/IS dataflow, the PE array preloads the stationary data (weight/input data) from the multi-mode buffer in each direction.
+The data is transferred from the edges of the PE array towards the center.
+Once the data is loaded, the GEMM calculation begins.
+On the other hand, in the OS dataflow, at the end of the GEMM computation, the result data in each PE is transferred from the center to the edges of the PE array, and then it is stored back into the multi-mode buffers.